lifa08/float16_from_float32/README.md

 This repo is personal study note on converting float32 to float16 based on article [ The many ways of converting FP32 to FP16](https://www.corsix.org/content/converting-fp32-to-fp16).
-The functions from the aticle is explained in detail and is in different files.
+The functions from the aticle are explained in detail and stored in different files.

 ## IEEE 754 single-precision 32-bit binary float